Synthetixio/SIPs/content/sips/sip-draft_add_GHO_as_collateral_arbitrum.md

 Further details about GHO can be found [here](https://docs.gho.xyz/).

-The collateral ratio exceeds [2.20](https://aave.tokenlogic.xyz/collateral) and is consists of by high-quality assets like wstETH and wETH making up [23.67%](https://aave.tokenlogic.xyz/gho) and [20.20%](https://aave.tokenlogic.xyz/gho) respectively of all collateral.

 The Aave Liquidity Committee (ALC) is eager to explore integrations that expected to drive GHO's expansion across various protocols and chains.